DaySmart/company-portal-netlify-cms/blog/content/blog/hello-world/index.md

     __double underscores__

-This paragraph has some `code` in it.
+This paragraph has some `code` in it!

     This paragraph has some `code` in it.